 - The Dead Sea

-Known famously as one of the saltiest bodies of water in the world (8.6 times saltier than the ocean), the Dead Sea is a salt lake that lies in the Jordan Rift Valley, bordered by Jordan, Israel, and the West Bank.
+Known famously as one of the saltiest bodies of water in the world (8.6 times saltier than the ocean), the Dead Sea is a salt lake in the Jordan Rift Valley, bordered by Jordan, Israel, and the West Bank.
 This hyper-saline lake is the lowest elevation on land, situated over 1,400 ft. below sea level.
 Its waters and mineral-rich mud are known for many health benefits, and many travelers to this area take advantage of these benefits and indulge in mud treatments and salt baths.
 Because of the high salinity, people can easily float on the surface with natural buoyancy.
-The Dead Sea got its name for its harsh conditions where animals and plants cannot flourish, even though some bacteria and microbial fungi are present.
+The Dead Sea got its name for its harsh conditions where animals and plants cannot flourish, even though some bacteria and microbial fungi exist.

 - Tel Aviv

 Sitting on Israel's Mediterranean coast, Tel Aviv is one of the most vibrant cities in the world.
 This thriving and bustling metropolis is the second largest city in Israel, following Jerusalem, and its greater metropolitan area has a population of 3.1 million people.
-Composed of sandy beaches, electric nightlife, desirable cuisine and an active cultural scene, Tel Aviv was founded in 1909 by a group of Jaffa residents.
-Tel Aviv is home to the "State of Mind" Innovation Center, the ancient port city of Jaffa, UNESCO recognized architecture, 50 distinctive neighborhoods and more.
+Composed of sandy beaches, electric nightlife, desirable cuisine, and an active cultural scene, Tel Aviv was founded in 1909 by a group of Jaffa residents.
+Tel Aviv is home to the "State of Mind" Innovation Center, the ancient port city of Jaffa, UNESCO-recognized architecture, 50 distinctive neighborhoods, and more.
 In the heart of Tel Aviv lies Rothschild Boulevard, a strip full of the most prominent collection of Bauhaus built in the early 1900s.

 - Yad Vashem